5 Coding Interview Mistakes That Cost You Offers

 Going silent when stuck

 That kind of narration shows you can reason through uncertainty, which is exactly what the interviewer scores.
-It feels unnatural at first, and most engineers don't practice it until they're in a real interview, when the anxiety makes silence feel safer.
+It feels unnatural at first, and you probably won't practice it until you're in a real interview, when the anxiety makes silence feel safer.
 But you're not expected to have the answer instantly, just to work toward it visibly.

 💡 Tip